 LAW not War

-Legal Alternatives to War: Towards universal jurisdiction of the International Court of Justice
+Legal Alternatives to War: Increasing the universality and effectiveness of the International Court of Justice

 Antonio Guterres, UN Secretary-General.
 Remarks to the UN Security Council Thematic Debate on the Rule of Law amongst Nations, January 12, 2023